-A benefit limitation period (BLP) is an initial period of time during which we'll only pay a minimum benefit for certain treatments or procedures under any of our Top Hospital Cover products.
+A benefit limitation period (BLP) is an initial period of time during which we'll only pay a minimum benefit for certain treatments or procedures under any of our Comprehensive Hospital Cover products.
 If a BLP applies to a treatment or procedure, we'll still pay something back for these services, but it's restricted to the minimum default benefit as determined by the Minister for Health and Ageing.

 These default benefits are generally not enough to cover private hospital costs.
 They usually fully cover shared ward costs in a public hospital.
 If you choose to be treated in a private facility during the applicable BLP, you'll most likely have large out of pocket expenses for the following services: